Reuben J. Sequeira

 Successfully defending a foreign financial institution in multiple jurisdictions against mass tort claims, including under the US Anti-Terrorism Act (18 U.S.C. § 2333, et seq.).
 Won in trial and appellate courts, including on issues of first impression.

-Succesfully representing a foreign-headquartered technology company and its US subsidiaries under investigation by the US Department of Justice and the US Securities and Exchange Commission in connection with accounting issues; the investigations were dropped.
+Successfully representing a foreign-headquartered technology company and its US subsidiaries under investigation by the US Department of Justice and the US Securities and Exchange Commission in connection with accounting issues; the investigations were dropped.

 Organizing an international bank's internal review of its compliance with sanctions and anti-money laundering regimes, and an assessment of its related controls.